-Three types of magnetic tape systems are available on the ME29.
-Nine-track tape is used for data archiving and 7 security, and may be accessed by user batch programs.
+Two types of magnetic tape system are available on the ME29: 9-track standard 1⁄2" tape and 1⁄4" cartridge streaming tape.
+Nine-track tape is used for data archiving and security, and may be accessed by user batch programs.
 Cartridge streaming tape is dedicated to system archiving and security and is used exclusively by the operating system.
 Cartridge tape may not be addressed by user programs.

-TYPE 3551 or 6522: A 9-track 1⁄2-inch magnetic tape system consisting of a master tape and up to three slaves.
-Data may be recorded in either Phase Encoded or NRZI formats, with data transfer rates of 60K and 30K bps, respectively.
+TYPE 3551 or 6522: A 9-track 1⁄2" magnetic tape system consisting of a master tape and up to three slaves.
+Data may be recorded in either Phase Encoded or NRZI formats, with data transfer rates of 60 and 30KB/second, respectively.
 Tape speed is 37.5 ips.

 TYPE 2510/2511: A 9-track magnetic tape system retained from the 1900 Series, comprising one master tape and up to three slaves.
-Data may be recorded in either Phase Encoded or NRZI formats, with data transfer rates of 80K and 40K bps, respectively.
+Data may be recorded in either Phase Encoded or NRZI formats, with data transfer rates of 80 and 40KB/second, respectively.
 Tape speed is 37.5 ips and density is 1600 bpi (Phase Encoded) or 800 bpi (NRZI).